 Foliar tissue collection timing: 60 to 70 days after Petal Fall.
 Collect 70 to 100 of the most recent mature leaves from trees of the same variety.
 All labs use the sample testing method.
-Suggest sampling every 1 to 3 years for maintenance.
+Suggested sampling frequency is every year.

 A soil analysis indicates the levels of macro nutrients (not nitrogen) and some micro nutrients available in the soil, as well as soil pH.

 Soil sample collection timing: anytime the soil is not frozen.
 One sample will cover 10 acres unless there are changes in topography, previous fertility practices across the area have not been uniform, and if crops vary.
 Sample every 3 years.
 There are three different soil testing methods (Morgan, Modified Morgan and Mehlich 3).
 All are correct.
 However, in order to compare a field from one testing to another, use the same soil testing lab each time.

 2.2 to 2.4 % Hard (firm-fleshed) varieties

 2.4 to 2.6 % Non-bearing